WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

    Text: The kyng ruled the cyngdom.
    Scrubbed text: The king ruled the kingdom.
 4. __Issue/Questions:__
-   From what I can tell it replaces any instance whether it's part of another word or on its own, correct me if this is wrong.
+   * From what I can tell it replaces any instance whether it's part of another word or on its own, correct me if this is wrong.
+   * Note that lemmas are case sensitive.
+If you provide words with capital letters but set Scrubber to "Make Lowercase", your documents will not be changed if the words you set to be merged with lemmas contain capitals.

 ### Consolidations
 1. __Tool Tip:__